xp-song/photo-classify/Photo-classification.md

 &nbsp;

-This tutorial describes the workflow and R code that can be used to classify a large number of images into *discrete* categories, based on their content (interactive HTML file can be downloaded [here](<https://github.com/xp-song/photo-classify>)).
-It provides supplementary information to the following publication:
+This tutorial describes the workflow and R code that can be used to classify a large number of images into *discrete* categories, based on their content.
+The source documents are available on [GitHub](<https://github.com/xp-song/photo-classify>), and the interactive HTML is viewable [here](http://htmlpreview.github.io/?https://github.com/xp-song/photo-classify/blob/master/Photo_classification.html).
+This tutorial provides supplementary information to the following publication:

+&nbsp;

 Song, X.P., Richards, D.R., Tan, P.Y.
-(2019).
-Using social media user attributes to understand human–environment interactions at urban parks (in review).
+(2020).
+Using social media user attributes to understand human–environment interactions at urban parks.
+Scientific Reports (forthcoming). https://doi.org/10.1038/s41598-020-57864-4

 An earlier iteration of the code was used in [this publication](https://doi.org/10.1016/j.ecoser.2017.09.004).
 Note that there are [numerous other ways to classify images](https://doi.org/10.1016/J.ECOLIND.2018.08.035), including those that deal with overlapping content.